 The above steps are kind of like an insurance policy.
 If all goes according to plan, a person doesn’t need to exercise this insurance policy.
 Although I don’t have precise statistics, we can estimate that all goes according to plan eight out of 10 times.
 If things do not go well on the day of surrender, make sure that the point of contact person knows the plan, and knows how to act.
 After all, the BOP can make a clerical error.
 Errors happen.

 The well-prepared person understands how to prepare and to make sure that his contact person knows how to prepare.
 Expect challenges from the BOP.
 It’s like dealing with the DMV—only times 100.
 A person must succeed anyway.
 That’s the number one thing to prepare for before surrendering to prison.

 Prepare well with regard to keeping finances in order.
 Finances don’t only include all the resources that a person will need while serving a prison term.
 Rather, a person should consider the resources family or loved ones will need at home.
 A person should prepare these financial arrangements before surrendering to prison.

-- Open accounts at multiple financial institutions
+- Open accounts at multiple financial institutions.

-- Provide Power of Attorney to trusted people that can move funds as necessary
+- Provide Power of Attorney to trusted people that can move funds as necessary.

 - Create alternative strategies, such as owning different types of asset classes that will retain value during the term of imprisonment, or appreciate in value during the term of imprisonment.

 A person can live in prison without any money.
 But if a person doesn’t have access to money, the person may not be able to access the phone.
 The person cannot send mail or shop in the prison store.
 Like living in every American city, money makes life easier.